YonathanZetune/PISD-Gradebook/README.md

 ## Details

-The app should ompile and run, however, you will not be able to login due to updates to the site being parsed.
+The app should compile and run, however, you will not be able to login due to updates to the site being parsed.

 ## Demo